semen-bol/Anilibria-Api-Client/docs/index.rst

 .. code-block:: python

-   from anilibria_client import AsyncAnilibriaAPI # Client
+   from anilibria_client.api_client import AsyncAnilibriaAPI # Client
    from anilibria_client.exceptions import AnilibriaException, AnilibriaValidationException # Errors from anilibria_client.types import * # Types for some methods
    from anilibria_client.models import * # Models for some methods